timmyomahony/django-charsleft-widget/README.md

     from django.contrib import admin
     from charsleft_widget.widgets import CharsLeftInput, MediaMixin

+    # The MediaMixin is what loads the css and javascript only one time per admin page
     class ExampleAdmin(MediaMixin, admin.ModelAdmin):
       # Use widget on all instances of this form field
       formfield_overrides = {